Ardy Lightfoot

+Gameplay

+Ardy Lightfoot is a side-scrolling platform game where you can control title character anthropomorphic fox Ardy and his little friend, who's is a blue creature by the named Pec, who can be used as a weapon, or can take the role of various other helpful devices like a red hot air balloon or an orange spiked rock wall destroyer.
+If Ardy is hit by an enemy, Pec will dissolve, and can only be retrieved by finding a treasure chest.
+If Ardy is without his best friend, he can still attack by bouncing on his own tail.
+He can also protect himself temporarily by hiding behind a clear mirror which can easily get pulled out of his pocket at anytime.

 Plot

-Ardy Lightfoot is an anthropomorphic fox.
-He is accompanied by his best friend, a blue creature named Pec, who can be used as a weapon, or can take the role of various other helpful devices like a hot air balloon or rock wall destroyer.
-If Ardy is hit by an enemy, Pec will disappear, and can only be retrieved by finding a chest.
-If Ardy is without his best friend, he can still attack by bouncing on his tail.
-He can also protect himself temporarily by hiding behind a clear mirror.

-In the story of the game, the sacred rainbow has shattered into seven crystal pieces, and it's up to Ardy to obtain them all.
+The sacred rainbow has shattered into seven crystal pieces, and it is up to Ardy to obtain them all.
 Whoever collects all seven crystal pieces will receive a wish.
 The evil King Visconti has already gotten one crystal piece, and he is searching for the other pieces.
-To this end he sends out his followers including Beecroft, Catry and many others.
+To this end, he sends out his followers, including Beecroft, Catry and many others.
 Ardy is assisted by friends along the way, like the unnamed elder, Nina, and a mysterious adventurer named Don Jacoby.

+Although the ending screen says "To be continued", no sequel was ever made.